MichiganDataScienceTeam/official-website/config/join.md

 Before joining the club, we will host a project exploration fair on **September 13th (Sunday) 12-3 PM in CCCB 3420** to share the projects which we will run this semester.
 You can speak with our project leads and learn first-hand about the type of work being done in each project, what the prerequistes are, and if the project is a good fit for you.

-After attending, you will be given access to a form to specify your top 3 project choices, from which we will place you into your preferred project (subject to constraints and appropriate difficulty).
+After attending, apply to projects ranking them by interest, from which we will place you into your preferred project (subject to constraints and appropriate difficulty).

 <div className="callout font-normal">
     ⚠️ You **must attend** the exploration fair to be placed on a project this semester.
 If you are unable to attend but would still like to participate in projects, you must fill out the [Project Fair Absence Form](https://docs.google.com/forms/d/e/1FAIpQLSceYGR_2Td0_SfHCC3c1xj4fiAqbdm3hO2BtIiI-et2Pqx6eA/viewform) in advance letting us know, and we will consider your request on a case-by-case basis.